Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 However, today's studios are experimenting more and more with new sound technologies and are trying to bring a new type of experience to all types of player.

-Some video games, such as the « Mortal Kombat » series, have added
+Some video games, such as the « Mortal Kombat » series, have added sound feedback to each action, offering a new, more accessible way of playing.

 It is also used in « Street Fighter 2 » (1991) a sound effect for each attack and specific to each character, produced with such meticulous attention to detail that the game is considered accessible to the visually impaired despite its highly visual aspect and its demand for reactivity in interaction.

-exceptions in the video game market and do not reflect the current state of video game accessibility.
+Regrettably, the games mentioned above are still exceptions in the video game market and do not reflect the current state of video game accessibility.

 They do, however, show that careful work on sound is a sine qua non for making a game accessible, which explains why audio games are still considered to be the easiest and most effective solution for creating an experience for visually impaired people.